 The IGA Community Chest program works by crediting a percentage of all products purchased with the IGA Community Chest logo to a special account.

 During IGA Community Chest catalogue promotion weeks, all products in the catalogue bearing the special IGA Community Chest logo contribute to the "Chest".

 The store then selects a beneficiary each year among local community groups, not-for-profit organisations, charities and other worthy causes for the funds raised.

-Supa IGA’s Ian Mawhood said the local and district communities support the store and it is great to give back.
+Mr Mawhood said the local and district communities "support our business, so it is great to give back".

 "If students benefit from the donation, we are happy," he said.